ADVOCATING NET-METERING STANDARDS

 THE FARMER'S GUIDE TO ENERGY SELF-RELIANCE

-The Farmer's Guide, and the accompanying pocket guide and website, explain how independent farmers can incorporate energy efficient technology into their farming practices.
+The Farmer's Guide explains how independent farmers can incorporate energy efficient technology into their farming practices.
 Once the farm is more energy efficient, renewable energy sources can be integrated as well to further reduce the farmers' dependence on fossil fuels.
 This allows farmers to continue their role as stewards of the land by showing them the resources currently available to help improve the environment while simultaneously improving their bottom line.
 The handbook is a 54 page guide on how to use energy efficiency, biomass and renewable energy on America’s farms to decrease energy costs.
-The handbook is available at www.agenergysolutions.org.
-Both the handbook and the website are part of a national effort by the Institute to educate the agricultural community on the business and conservation potentials available through energy self-reliance.
+It is part of a national effort by the Institute to educate the agricultural community on the business and conservation potentials available through energy self-reliance.
 The website is designed to help farmers save money and reduce environmental externalities from their farms.
 The website is focused on helping family farms and what we call “independent farms,” or small to medium sized farms that are not vertically integrated into a corporate structure.

 WORK WITH VERMONT STATE TREASURER JEB SPAULDING